September 18, 2023

 October 5, 2022: DATCP issued a press release confirming that a white-tailed buck at a Vernon County deer farm has tested positive for CWD.

 February 3, 2023: DATCP issued a press release confirming that the Vernon County deer farm that tested positive for CWD in September 2022 (see above) has been depopulated.
-Of the 32 deer depopulated, four tested positive for CWD.
-The farm owner will receive indemnity payment(s) for the depopulated deer.
+Of the 32 deer killed, four tested positive for CWD.
+The farm owner will receive indemnity payment(s) for the killed deer.

 May 12, 2023: DATCP issued a press release confirming that a Dodge County deer farm tested positive for CWD.
 The eight-acre farm has been placed under quarantine.